 Children learn best from encouragement, mutual respect, and through the modeling of appropriate behaviour.
 The CCEYA prohibits all forms of physical punishment, harsh treatment, and the use of humiliating language.
-Providers are required to review a behaviour guidance policy every three months and sign it annually; family members regularly in the home over the age of eighteen sign the policy annually.
+Providers are required to review a behaviour guidance policy every three months and sign it annually; family members regularly in the home over the age of eighteen must also sign the policy annually.

 At the pre-placement visit, you will want to discuss behaviour guidance practices, both yours and the providers.
 Effective methods of communication, setting limits for children, and providing positive reinforcement, will in turn create an optimum atmosphere.
-To support a positive and supportive early learning environment, providers establish a consistent schodule, and effer a veriety.
+To support a positive and supportive early learning environment, providers establish a consistent schedule, and offer a variety of learning opportunities.